SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Install and setup the Helm package manager

-The Solace PubSub+ event broker can be deployed using both Helm v2 (stable, legacy) and Helm v3 (new, recently released).
+The Solace PubSub+ EBS can be deployed using both Helm v2 (stable, legacy) and Helm v3 (new, recently released).
 Most deployments currently use Helm v2.

 If `helm version` fails on your command-line client then this may involve installing Helm and/or if using Helm v2 (default for now) then also deploying/redeploying Tiller, its in-cluster operator.